TOURISM GHG INTENSITY

 Data quality

-The indicator provides insight into a significant environmental aspect of tourism.
-The data source used ensures both good accuracy and comparability over time and across locations.
-It is based on international standards as part of a European Commission dashboard.
+The indicator provides insight into an important environmental aspect of tourism.
+The data source ensures both good accuracy and a high degree of comparability over time and across geographical areas.

 Stato